The Ultimate Guide to Make-Ahead One-Pot Meals for Every Camping Trip

 Pancake Mix Packets

-Prep homemade pancake mix in sealed packets.
-All you need to do at camp is add water and cook on your griddle.
-There’s something wonderfully comforting about warm pancakes after a cool morning outdoors.
+Make your own pancake mix and store it in sealed bags.
+All you have to do at camp is add water and cook on your griddle.
+Warm pancakes after a cool morning outside are just so comforting.

 One-Pot Lunch Ideas That Travel Well